Skip to main content

 Degree Offered: Ph.D.

 The typical program is approximately 90 hours.
-A full-time student should expect to complete the required coursework for the program in 3 to 4 years past the bachelor's degree.
+A full-time student should expect to complete the required coursework for the program in 3 to 4 years past the master's degree.

 Program requirements include: